chadday/nicar_ocr/README.md

 For Mac, we'll be using the Homebrew package manager.
 You can install it [here](https://brew.sh/).

-So for tesseract, you will use the following command.
+For tesseract, you will use the following command.
 ```bash
 brew install tesseract
 ```